csh970605/csh970605.github.io/_posts/2024-05-22-Static_Estimate.md

 </center>
 <br>

-If the measurement vectors are given as $Z_{k}=z_{k}$, the estimation values are deterministcic values, however if the measurement vectors are given as random vectors, the estimation values are random vectors also as follows:
+If the measurement vectors are given as $Z_{k}=z_{k}$, the estimation values are deterministic; however, if the measurement vectors are given as random vectors, the estimation values are also random vectors as follows:
 <center>

 $\hat{X}(k) = g(Z_{k})$
 </center>
 <br>

-Depending on what unkown nature X is defined, the estimator is divided into two methods:
+Depending on the unknown nature of $X$, the estimator is divided into two methods:

 + Bayesian approach

 + non-Bayesian approach

-The evaluation elements of a estimator is:
+The evaluation elements of an estimator are:

 + Bias